U.S. Launches 'Defensive Strike' At Taliban As Fragile Afghan Peace Deal Teeters

 "We had a good conversation.
 We've agreed there's no violence.
 We don't want violence," Trump told journalists Tuesday after the Taliban publicized the call.
 "We'll see what happens.
 They're dealing with Afghanistan, but we'll see what happens."

-The White House has not officially released a readout, but the Taliban, in their own summary of the 35-minute conversation, says the president commended Baradar.
+The White House has not officially released a readout, but the Taliban, in their own summary of the 35-minute conversation, say the president commended Baradar.

 "You are a tough people and have a great country, and I understand that you are fighting for your homeland," Trump told the Taliban official, according to the group's readout.
 "We have been there for 19 years and that is a very long time, and withdrawal of foreign forces from Afghanistan now is in the interest of everyone."